DIRACGrid/DIRAC/docs/source/AdministratorGuide/Configuration/ConfReference/Operations/Pilots/index.rst

 ==================  ========================================================  ===============================================================================================
 Version             What project version will be used                         Version with which the component that submits pilot jobs is installed
 ------------------  --------------------------------------------------------  -----------------------------------------------------------------------------------------------
-lcgBundleVersion    which lcgBundle version to install with the pilot.
+LCGBundleVersion    which lcgBundle version to install with the pilot.
 None
                     Be careful: if defined, this version will overwrite any possible version defined in the releases.cfg file
 ------------------  --------------------------------------------------------  -----------------------------------------------------------------------------------------------